 - Delivering the most relevant message to each potential buyer

 - Prioritizing budget allocation for the accounts that fit best

 - Driving revenue and powering up ROI with personalization

 Gathering and using intent data is increasingly the foundation of an omnichannel, data-driven sales strategy.
-The trail of interactions that users leave across mobile and desktop platforms is too appetizing to ignore, although it’s important to note that the same considerations about consent and opt-in still apply.
-As any good salesperson knows, a customer is never “just browsing”, whether they are online or in a brick-and-mortar store.
-They are weighing up options, building knowledge, comparing prices and features, and subconsciously leaning toward a decision.
+The trail of interactions that users leave across mobile and desktop platforms is too delicious to ignore.
+However, it’s important to note that the same considerations about consent and opt-in still apply.
+As any good salesperson knows, a customer is never “just browsing,” whether online or in a brick-and-mortar store.
+They are weighing options, building knowledge, comparing prices and features, and subconsciously leaning toward a decision.
 With intent data, marketers can get ahead of ideas that have yet to be articulated and optimize their offer and messaging to respond.